DavaughnHoots/energy-audit-store/energy-audit-vault/frontend/pages/UserDashboardPage.md

 ## Notes/To-Do

-- Consider adding personalized energy efficiency tips based on user data
+- ~~Consider adding personalized energy efficiency tips based on user data~~ (Implemented in NewUserDashboardPage)
-- Implement a notification system for new recommendations
+- ~~Implement a notification system for new recommendations~~ (Implemented in NewUserDashboardPage)
-- Add ability to set energy saving goals and track progress
+- ~~Add ability to set energy saving goals and track progress~~ (Planned for NewUserDashboardPage)
-- Consider adding seasonal comparisons to help users understand energy usage patterns
+- ~~Consider adding seasonal comparisons to help users understand energy usage patterns~~ (Implemented in NewUserDashboardPage)